tormi/WunderWay/how/new-starter/buddies/index.md

 subsection: buddies
 categories: Admin
 tags:
-title: New starter buddies
+title: The buddy system
 ---
 When you first start you'll be assigned a buddy.
-We're a friendly bunch but you'll find it easier if there's a single person you can turn to to help you out initially.
-Your buddy will be the next-to-last person to join.
-They've probably gone through an induction recently so it'll all be fresh in their minds and will help us understand whether or not they've understood everything they need to know too.
+Your buddy is responsible for making sure you're settling in and you have everything you need.
+As buddies are usually the next-to-last person to join, they've recently gone through an induction themselves and understand the point of view of a newbie.

 ##[Having a buddy »](/how/new-starter/buddies/having/)
 Your buddy will spend plenty of time with you in the first few weeks with WunderRoot.
 Find out what to expect from [having a buddy](/how/new-starter/buddies/having/).